Sudlon/onenote-md-exporter/README.md

 **OneNote Md Exporter** is a console application running on Windows that exports your OneNote notebooks in different markdown formats.

+> [!NOTE]
-> NB: This fork has NotesNook as target note taking app.
+>  NB: This fork has **NotesNook** as target note taking app.
 Certain features are therefor made to work with Notesnook and haven't been tested with other apps like Joplin.

 This tool is usefull to :